ionhaken/ion-codegen/README.md

 layout:
 - lazy - Items are accessed directly using item ids.
 Deleting an item will leave empty holes to data.
 - remapped - Item identifiers refer to indices that are used to access data.
 Deleted item will be replaced with an item from the back of data, but indices to data are updated.
-This will keep data flat, but accesses are little slower than in lazy layout.
+This will keep data flat, but accesses are little slower than with lazy layout.

 stats:
 - all - experimental access tracking
 - none - no stats

 allow_invalid_access:
-- if enabled, first item created to the store is an item that will be accessed when using invalid store identifier.
+- if enabled, first item created in the store is an item that will be accessed when using invalid store identifier.
 ItemId::IsValid() can be used to check is an identifier valid.

 data - optional type attributes:
 - modifiable: Setter method is replaced by non-constant getter method